Hamburger Menu IconMenu Close Icon

 You teach us to laugh and you teach us to sing

-With your beautiful smile and elation
+With your beautiful smile and delight

-Now at this special occasion
+Now at this special event

 We sit and reflect on the past

-How can we ever thank Hashem enough
+How can we thank Hashem?

 For the people He put in our path

-On every phase of our journey
+At every stage of our journey

-He padded the bumps in the road
+He covered the bumps in the road

-The special malachim who emulate his ways
+A special malachim who imitates his way of life

-By giving their hearts and their souls
+Giving our hearts and souls

-To help and to hug and to hold Shaindel’s hand
+Help, hug and hold Sheindel's hand

 And give her a reason to smile

-It’s thanks to each person we’ve gotten to know
+It's thanks to every person we met.

-To express our appreciation to you
+To express our gratitude to you

-With abundance that only He can do
+With the abundance that only He can make

 Thank you for being a true friend

-In the beauty of Hashem’s Master Plan
+In the beauty of Hashem's master plan